 - Continue exploring your interests, values, personality and skills.

-- Meet with a career counselor in Career Services.
+- Meet with a career counselor in Career and Internship Services.

-- Consider taking the following career assessments if you have not already done so: Strong Interest Inventory®, Myers-Briggs Type Indicator® and/or StrengthsQuest™ available in Career Services.
+- Consider taking the following career assessments if you have not already done so: Strong Interest Inventory®, Myers-Briggs Type Indicator® and/or StrengthsQuest™ available in Career and Internship Services.

 - Maintain a strong GPA.

 - If required, prepare and apply for acceptance into your desired major.

 - Update your resume and have it reviewed.

 - Save copies of your work in your portfolio to document your knowledge and skills.

 - Establish a LinkedIn account, develop your profile and have it reviewed.

 - Register with GoldPASS for information on internships and full-time career opportunities.